Looking to escape London’s sizzling urban heat and sample the Great British Seaside instead?

 Collect sea shells on long beach walks

 If you’re dreaming of the softest and whitest sandy beaches, then sorry folks, Whitstable won’t cut it.
-Yet, Tankerton’s lovely pebble beach with wooden groynes and grassy slopes in the background are the perfect setting for a summer picnic with your friends and loved ones.
+Yet, Tankerton’s lovely pebble beach with wooden groynes and grassy slopes in the background is the perfect setting for a summer picnic with your friends and loved ones.
 At low tide, you can walk out into the sea on a natural causeway which is called ‘The Street’.
 Get ready to get your feet wet and refill your polluted city lungs with fresh and healthy sea air!

-The 15 minute walk from Whitstable Harbour along Tankerton Bay and its colourful beach huts to Tankerton Beach really is worthwhile.
+The 15-minute walk from Whitstable Harbour along Tankerton Bay and its colourful beach huts to Tankerton Beach really is worthwhile.